Digital-Alchemy-TS/documentation/Core/Logger.md

 Unless changed, log levels will default to `trace`.
 Providing `boilerplate.LOG_LEVEL` as a bootstrap configuration value can affect the logger from the very start of the bootstrap.

 > [!attention] The level may change through the app lifecycle
 > Values sourced from the user config will only affect the logger after the configuration step.
-This could result in lots of trace logs at the very start, then having them stop

- partway through bootstrap as the configurations update.
+This could result in lots of trace logs at the very start, then having them stop partway through bootstrap as the configurations update.

+### Log level printing

+By default, log levels will be be prefixed to contexts in order to preserve information where colors may not be available.
+If you prefer to only utilize colors in your setup, there is a flag to disable this functionality as part of boostrap params

+> [!tip]
+> Interested in increased customization for logger?
+Chime in here [#25](https://github.com/Digital-Alchemy-TS/core/issues/25)